GREEN MOUNTAIN TIMBER FRAMES MANAGEMENT

-Dan and his wife have lived in Middletown Springs, Vermont for over 40 years.
-He and his family have deep roots in the area and are active community members.
+Dan has lived in Middletown Springs, Vermont for over 40 years, and he and his family are active community members.
 His children and grandchild live nearby and share Dan’s love of Vermont, nature and preserving the heritage of the region.

 Dan finished daily work with GMTF on October 1, 2017, after a two-year transition where he and Luke partnered on various barn projects.
 Since then, Dan is enjoying retirement and very pleased to see Luke continuing the mission of Green Mountain Timber Frames: to help in preserving the heritage of New England's timber framed barns and houses.

 Dan and Luke have collaborated on a variety of projects, ranging from brand new timber frames to a very early restoration from 1711—and plenty in between.
 That's a remarkable 300-year span!
 What a privilege!

 Dan's recommendation: "Do allow Luke to build you a fine frame, new or vintage!"